5 Facts about Military Challenge Coins You Didn't Know

 When one member was shot down and captured by enemy forces, they stripped him of his identification, but he kept the coin, worn in a pouch around his neck.

 With that began the tradition of carrying the challenge coin everywhere.
 Any service member can initiate a “coin check” at any time.
-He does so by showing his own coin and challenging others to do the same.
+He shows his own coin and challenges others to do the same.
 If everyone else has their coin, he buys the next round.
 If someone doesn’t have their coin, or can’t produce it quickly enough, they buy the round instead.

-The rules are clear: Coin recipients must have their coin with them at all times, whether clothed or unclothed, day or night.
+The rules are clear: Coin recipients must always have their coin with them, whether clothed or unclothed, day or night.
 (Yes, that includes in the shower.)
 A coin cannot be made into a necklace, medallion, belt buckle or other form.
 And everyone present must know the rules before initiating a coin check.

 4. Military challenge coins are a great marketing tool